Table of contents here.

 Muscovite structure.
 U.S. Geological Survey

-Muscovite is composed of triple sheets.
-The upper and lower layer of each sheet is a phyllosilicate layer.
-The layers are oriented so that they face each other, with the apical oxygen ions on the inside.
-Between the phyllosilicate layers is a layer of aluminum ions.
-The apical oxygen ions bind to the aluminum ions, which balance their charge.
-It's almost like a sandwich, with the two phyllosilicate layers as the bread and the aluminum as the sticky layer of peanut butter or marmite that holds the two slices of bread together.
+Muscovite is composed of triple layers.
+The upper and lower sheet of each layer is a phyllosilicate sheet.
+The sheets are oriented so that they face each other, with the apical oxygen ions on the inside.
+Between the phyllosilicate layers is a layer of aluminum hydroxide, Al(OH)3, a substance which in pure form crystallizes as the mineral gibbsite.
+A gibbsite sheet is not unlike a phyllosilicate sheet, but with rings of aluminum ions joined by hydroxyl (OH-) ions such that each aluminum ion is bonded to six hydroxyl and each hydroxyl to two aluminum ions.
+The apical oxygen ions of the outer phyllosilicate sheets bond to the gibbsite sheet by replacing some of the hydroxide ions.
+It's almost like a sandwich, with the two phyllosilicate layers as the bread and the gibbsite as the sticky layer of peanut butter or marmite that holds the two slices of bread together.

 The family of phyllosilicate minerals which share the three-layer

 structure of muscovite are known as micas.
 Different mica

 minerals substitute different metals for aluminum and potassium,

 The binding by potassium ions is not particularly strong.
 As a